Professor Simon Redfern

 Simon Redfern's academic interests include:

-- Structural physics of minerals and oxides at extreme temperatures and pressures
+- Physics and Chemistry of planetary materials at extreme temperatures and pressures

 - MA, Cantab.